Distinguished Dental Care at Alpine Animal Hospital

 - Anesthesia of patients with systemic illness or concurrent diseases that need special care.

 Many primary care veterinarians provide dental services like dental prophylaxis (also called “dental cleanings”), extractions, and intra-oral X-rays.
-You will need to talk with your veterinarian about the level of dentistry & anesthesia they offer.
 Animal owners often seek a dental specialist’s advice when they want to know all the options for oral care or to receive a second opinion.
 It is always ok to ask if your pet would benefit from a consultation with a veterinary dental specialist.

-At Alpine Animal Hospital, we frequently see patients who are referred by their primary care veterinarian who has recommended their patient’s owner seek expert advice.
+At Alpine Animal Hospital, we frequently see patients who would benefit from expert advice.
 Common reasons for referral to a specialist include advanced procedures like root canal therapy, orthodontic consultations, difficult extractions, multiple extractions, stomatitis cases, oral tumors, severe trauma, advanced periodontal disease, jaw fractures, or special needs patients.
+We refer our patients to Dr Louise Marron with Companion Dentistry and Oral Surgery.
+She practices directly out of Alpine Animal Hospital.

 What should I ask before my pet has a dental procedure?